 After the paint and patina spray had dried, I sealed the nightstand with Dixie Belle Gator Hide.
-To add even more color, I randomly applied the copper and green gilding wax with my fingertip for the added color effect.
-The gilding was done not need to be sealed and is totally okay to add over the Gator Hide.
+I randomly applied the copper and green gilding wax with my fingertip to add even more color for the added color effect.
+The gilding wax did not need to be sealed and can be applied over the Gator Hide.

-I think this cutie will be a great addition to my covered porch Halloween display.
+I think this little cutie will be a great addition to my covered porch Halloween display.
 What do you think?
-I’d love to hear your feedback on this scary makeover in the comment section below.
-If you like the look of this copper, you’ll LOVE this COPPER LEAF MAKEOVER!
+I love the Fall, and what better time than this to add a little patina.
+I’d love to hear your feedback on this not-so-scary makeover in the comment section below.
+Let me know what you think.